nosay-arch/messenger/README.md

 # Messenger App

-Real‑time messaging application, private and group chats, and live message delivery.
+Messaging application, private and group chats, and live message delivery.
 Built as a modular component of a larger system.

 ---